Everything to know about the controversy over Jordan Chiles’ Olympic bronze medal - KESQ

 It also noted Chiles had been subjected to “utterly baseless and extremely hurtful attacks on social media.”

-Chiles posted four broken heart emojis to her Instagram story following the Court of Arbitration for Sport decision and announced she would be taking a break from social media.
+Chiles posted four broken heart emojis to her Instagram story following the decision, and announced she would be taking a break from social media.
 “I am taking this time and removing myself from social media for my mental health thank you,” she wrote.

 Another twist: USA says it has timestamped evidence